retog/scuttlesaurus/tricerascuttler/README.md

 ## Developing

 It i recommended to open this project as a dev container in VSCode.
-This will automatically start a Apache Jena Fuseki Triple store and appropriately set the environment variables.
+This will automatically start a Blazegraph Triple store and appropriately set the environment variables.

 ## Mascot